-Criteria JORC Code explanation Commentary Sample security • The measures taken to ensure sample security. ٠ Field samples were collated by field staff who freighted the samples to ALS Moncton, NB, Canada for rush order analysis.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data. ٠ None carried out to date.
+Criteria JORC Code explanation Commentary • The UAV magnetic survey lines were flown along 25m spaced lines oriented N090 0 (UTM) for a total of 118.4 line kilometers.
+These flight lines are oriented perpendicular to the historical radiometric anomalism and interpreted major ductile fault system which is considered appropriate for this early level of exploration.
+Sample security The measures taken to ensure sample security.
+Field samples were collated by field staff who freighted the samples to ALS Moncton, NB, Canada for rush order analysis.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+None carried out to date.